telin0411/WAE-PyTorch/README.md

 ## Descriptions
 This project is a [PyTorch](http://pytorch.org) implementation of [Wasserstein Auto-Encoders (WAE)](https://arxiv.org/pdf/1711.01558.pdf) which was published as a conference proceeding at ICLR 2018 as an Oral.

-**Problem statement is required (representation learning? image generation?).** The main idea of this paper is to minimize a penalized form of Wasserstein distance between the model-induced latent distribution and the target distribution.
-This is different from standard variational auto-encoder (VAE) training where WAE encourages the latent distribution to match the prior.
+Representation learning has been driven by both supervised and unsupervised approaches, where variational auto-encoders (VAEs) is one of the widely used approach.
+However, it is known that VAEs tend to generate blurry results, while on the contrast, generative adversarial networks (GANs) can generate more visually appealing results.
+GANs, though gave impressive generation results, suffer from mode collapse where it sometimes cannot capture all the variability of the data distribution.
+Combining the advantages of both VAEs and GANs, the main idea of this paper is to minimize a penalized form of Wasserstein distance between the model-induced latent distribution and the target distribution.
+This is different from standard VAE training where WAE encourages the latent distribution to match the prior.
 This paper proposes two penalties, a GAN-based penalty and a Maximum Mean Discrepancy (MMD) based penalty, to push the two distributions closer.

 Differ from general GAN-based adversarial auto-encoders (AAEs), WAE with GAN-based penalty (WAE-GAN) performs the adversarial training directly on the latent space, which can deal with possibly multi-modal prior.
 For the MMD-based penalty, two kernels, RBF and IMQ, are used for the positive-definite reproducing kernel measuring the distributional divergence.
 Priors in this work can be assumed to be drawn from Gaussian distribution.
 Please refer to the original paper for details.